Have you ever wondered, "is my hair protein sensitive”?

 That aint the life I'm tryin'to be about girl, haa...

-I often hear about natural hair honeys having fewer wash days and instead using more hair products in an attempt to look good and feel better about their hair.
+I often hear about natural hair honeys having fewer wash days and slapping on layer after layer of new hair products in an attempt to look good and feel better about their hair.

-That's very common, and if that is you, don't feel bad hun...
+That's very common, and if that's you, don't feel bad hun...

 We all know the feeling, those long uncomfortable detangling sessions can make wash days a whole struggle, right?